Tristan296/widgets-blog-web-app/README.md

 - Fetch new meme (button) retrieves a new random meme by choosing a random index from the imgflip meme array.

 ## Joke Widget by Brigid McDermott 46361804
-- The Joke widget accesses the
-- This API was configured to only load two part jokes (setup and delivery - no single line jokes) and never to display NSFW content
+- The Joke widget accesses the [JokeAPI](https://v2.jokeapi.dev/) that has certain flags to only load two part jokes (setup and delivery - no single line jokes) and never to display NSFW content
 - The user can click a button to display and hide the punchline of each joke
 - The user can click a button to load a new joke without the need to reload the page
--

 ## Trivia Widget by